ErikaLinda/blackjack/README.md

 when they are initialized.
 All the betting strategies are distributed equally between the players at the table.

-The process is exactlly the same for adding a new hitting startegy with the respective interface and list in in the 'BlackJackTable'.
+The process is exactlly the same for adding a new hitting strategy with the respective interface and list in in the 'BlackJackTable'.

 ## Possible improvements